tundera/hotel-engine-app/README.md

 1. Run `yarn dev`

-> Note if you use OSX, you can add breakpoints hit `F5` while running `yarn dev` to debug client- and server-side code
+> Note if you use OSX, you can add breakpoints in VSCode for debugging.
+Just hit `F5` while running `yarn dev` to debug client and server-side code within VSCode.